lucasmation/microdadosBrasil/README.md

 ### NEW:

 -   Censo 2010
--   Don't know R?
+-   Don't use R?
 See: [using the package from Stata and Python](https://github.com/lucasmation/microdadosBrasil/blob/master/vignettes/Running_from_other_software.Rmd)

 ### COMMING SOON: